f-oni/DevOps_Training_Projects/WordPress-Site-on-AWS/Readme.md

 -  Finally, the stress utility program was stopped on the second instance and only one browser tab was opened.

-   **Observations** Again, one of the remaining two running instances was terminated automatically.
+   **Observations** Again, one of the remaining two running instances was terminated automatically by the auto scaling feature.

    <img width="1364" height="583" alt="image" src="https://github.com/user-attachments/assets/cc083fdd-0a52-4673-af30-a31364c4a463" />

+   **Inferences:**

+   The folowing inferences were draw from the simulation process:

-   **Inference** The simulation process successfully demonstrated that the auto scaling feature was able to respond to traffic demands by scaling out and scaling in as required.
+    1. The simulation process successfully demonstrated that the auto scaling feature was able to respond to traffic demands by scaling out and scaling in as required.
+    2. The number of instances were dynamically scaled within the boundary of the desired set capacities.
+The instances were neither scaled beyond the maximum desired capacity nor were they scaled below the minimum desired capacity.

 ### Step 6: DNS and SSL Consideration